ppeble/emissary-ingress.dev/content/en/docs/1.13/topics/install/index.md

 - `gcr.io/datawire/`

-We want to give you flexibility and independence from a hosting platform's uptime to support your production needs for $AESproductName$ or $OSSproductName$.
+We want to give you flexibility and independence from a hosting platform's uptime to support your production needs for Emissary or $OSSproductName$.
 Read more about [Running $productName$ in Production](../running).

 # What’s Next?